georgexyz19/georgexyz.com/content/posts/flask-user-authentication.md

     - It calls `current_user.confirm` method to change db field.

 If the user confirms, everything is good.
 But the system needs to consider what happens when a user does not confirm.
-The idea is to check every reqeust, and to show an `unconfirmed` page when necessary.
+The idea is to check every request, and to show an `unconfirmed` page when necessary.
 The pages has a link to resend the confirmation email.